Roy Olmstead

 Roy Olmstead (September 18, 1886 – April 30, 1966) was an American bootlegger who operated in the Pacific Northwest during the American Prohibition era.
-A former lieutenant in the Seattle Police Department, he initiated alcohol smuggling from Canada while still serving in the department.
+A former lieutenant in the Seattle Police Department, he initiated alcohol smuggling of Canadian whiskey from Vancouver by boats through the Puget Sound to trucks in Washington while still serving in the department.
 After his arrest for this offense, he was dismissed from law enforcement and pursued the illegal importation and distribution of alcohol as a full-time and lucrative endeavor.
-Eventually, wiretaps of his phones provided sufficient evidence for his arrest and prosecution, despite an appeal that reached the Supreme Court regarding the legality of the wiretap.
+He later set up a sober living out of his home in Seattle.
+Eventually, the first case of wiretapping in American history of his phones provided sufficient evidence for his arrest and prosecution, despite an appeal that reached the Supreme Court regarding the legality of the wiretap.

 Biography

 Early life

 Born in 1886 to farmers John and Sarah Olmstead, in Beaver City, Nebraska, Roy moved to Seattle, Washington, in 1904.
 Working in the Moran Brothers Co. shipyard before joining the Seattle Police Department on May 16, 1907, he was promoted to sergeant on April 5, 1910.
 His brothers Frank and Ralph were also on the Seattle force.
 Seattle police chief Joe Warren (1858–1934) was impressed with Sgt.
 Olmstead's intelligence and professionalism; appointing him Acting Lieutenant in 1917, with the promotion made permanent on January 22, 1919.